Bryant Browning

-Bryant Browning (born June 26, 1988) is an American football guard who is currently a free agent.
+Bryant Browning (born June 26, 1988) is an American former professional football player who was a guard in the National Football League (NFL).
 He was signed by the Carolina Panthers as an undrafted free agent in 2011.
-He played college football for Ohio State University.
+He played college football for the Ohio State Buckeyes.

 Early life

 Bryant Browning was born to then 28 year old Valerie Browning in 1988.

 After Browning's mother Valerie died when he was 12 years old he went on to play football at Glenville High School.
 Bryant was a three star recruit going into College.

-College
+College career

 Bryant played College football for Ohio State where he was one of six team captains later in his college career and was a starter for three seasons.
 While at Ohio State, Bryant also was an Academic All-Big Ten as a freshman, sophomore and junior.

-Pro career
+Professional career

-After going undrafted in the 2010 NFL Draft, Browning caught on with the Carolina Panthers, whom he played for during the 2011 season.
+After going undrafted in the 2010 NFL draft, Browning caught on with the Carolina Panthers, whom he played for during the 2011 season.